 VAT: When To Outsource

-There’s three options here: do it yourself, use Amazon’s service, or hire an external partner.
+There are three options here: do it yourself, use Amazon’s service, or hire an external partner.
 Here’s Christoph’s advice on this…

 File VAT yourself